Registration for our 2025 Short Course is OPEN!

 This seven-week course is designed to get you started in the fascinating hobby of keeping honey bees.
 In this class you will learn how to set up your own bee hive, how to handle, work with and manage the bees, how to keep them healthy, and, of course, what you can do with all of that honey you will be rewarded with.
 We will be holding the classes at the Watkins Regional Park Nature Center from 7 P.M to 9 P.M. on Thursday nights beginning on February 9th.
 A syllabus will be published online along with a BUMBA website forum with a wealth of information.

 The class is taught by experienced BUMBA members, beekeepers with years of experience in keeping bees and making wonderful products from the honey they produce.
-We teach from “The Beekeeper’s Handbook” by Diana Sammataro and Alphonse Avitabile.
-This book is intended to be a useful reference even beyond the 7 weeks of this short course and will help answer many of the questions you encounter in your first year of beekeeping and beyond.
+We teach from “The Beekeeper’s Handbook” by Diana Sammataro and Alphonse Avitabile and "Hive Tour: The Insider's Guide to Honey Bees" by Phil Frank and Frank Linton.
+These books are intended to be a useful reference even beyond the 7 weeks of this short course and will help answer many of the questions you encounter in your first year of beekeeping and beyond.

 Why so early in the year?